 Businesses have had their wake-up call.
 In the wake of high profile sexual harassment scandals and the #MeToo movement, companies understand there needs to be more than just a shift in the conversation.
 CEOs and owners are looking for real solutions to create positive change within their organizations.

-And although harassment has been highlighted in recent media, the issues extend further encompassing all inappropriate behaviors in the workplace.
+And although harassment has been highlighted in recent media, the issues extend further encompassing all inappropriate behaviours in the workplace.
 Drug and alcohol abuse, discrimination, health and safety violations, fraud, bribery and financial improprieties—organizations are realizing their responsibility extends far beyond the financial bottom line.
-As such, the question remains: How do businesses identify, manage and address inappropriate behaviors in the workplace today?
+As such, the question remains: How do businesses identify, manage and address inappropriate behaviours in the workplace today?

 Creating clear, effective and transparent communication channels is the first step.
 Employees need to know what their rights are, who to contact and how to report through the proper channels.
 If individuals or employees are unsure of how, where, or what to report, it could have devastating results.

 Having the reporting mechanism is one thing, leveraging whistleblower insight is quite another.
 For businesses to move forward in their quest for real solutions, they must embrace both aspects equally and wholeheartedly.

 The Financial Times notes “…gaping holes in the way organisations and companies handle whistleblowers” in the UK financial sector.
 The U.S. Equal Employment Opportunity Commission found “…roughly three out of four individuals who experienced harassment never even talked to a supervisor, manager or union representative about the harassing conduct.”
 It’s critical for employers to make reporting easy and anonymous.
 You can only deal with issues if you know about them.